Home > Developing Well > Children and young people's wellbeing > Child Poverty

 Poverty negatively impacts on children's educational experience, attainment and prospects

-• In 2018, those on free school meals were over twice as likely as non-FSM students to leave school at age 19 without Level 2 qualifications (37% compared to 15%)
+• In 2024/25, those not on free school meals were almost twice as likely as FSM students to leave school at age 19 with a level 2 qualification (English and maths) (66% non-FSM, 38% FSM) (England 86% non-FSM, 64% FSM).11

-A 2021 survey of 2,500 National Education Union members also found that 55% of respondents had observed an increase in child poverty in their school since the start of the first COVID-19 restrictions in March 2020, with over half of members saying that their students had experienced hunger (57%), and ill-health (50%) as a result of poverty10.
+A 2021 survey of 2,500 National Education Union members also found that 55% of respondents had observed an increase in child poverty in their school since the start of the first COVID-19 restrictions in March 2020, with over half of members saying that their students had experienced hunger (57%), and ill-health (50%) as a result of poverty.13

 Poverty is also associated with a higher risk of both illness and premature death.